DurgaPrasadWebDev/lorawan-stack/doc/content/reference/webhook-templates/format.md

 All of the webhook templates must contain the following fields which describe the service provided by the template to the user.

-- `applicationwebhooktemplateidentifiers.templateid`: The unique identifier of the template.
+- `template-id`: The unique identifier of the template.
 - `name`: The (human readable) name of the service.
 - `description`: The description of the service.
-- `logourl`: The URL of the logo of the service.
+- `logo-url`: The URL of the logo of the service.
-- `infourl`: The URL of the main page of the service.
+- `info-url`: The URL of the main page of the service.
-- `documentationurl`: The URL of the documentation of the service.
+- `documentation-url`: The URL of the documentation of the service.

-> Note: The difference between `documentationurl` and `infourl` is that `infourl` should lead to the home page of the service (i.e. `https://www.thethingsnetwork.org/`), while `documentationurl` should lead directly to the location of the documentation (i.e. `https://www.thethingsnetwork.org/docs/applications/example/`).
+> Note: The difference between `documentation-url` and `info-url` is that `info-url` should lead to the home page of the service (i.e. `https://www.thethingsnetwork.org/`), while `documentation-url` should lead directly to the location of the documentation (i.e. `https://www.thethingsnetwork.org/docs/applications/example/`).

 ## Template Fields